HorizenLabs/zkverify-docs/docs/08-verification_pallets.md

 ## Fflonk Verifier

-This verifier check if the given proof is a Polygon-CDK Fork-Id 6 valid proof.
+This verifier checks if the given proof is a Polygon-CDK Fork-Id 6 valid proof.
 The input proof format is 800 bytes array where the last 32 bytes are the public inputs: the pallet use [`fflonk_verifier` crate](https://github.com/HorizenLabs/fflonk_verifier/tree/v0.3.0) to deserialize the proof and public inputs and then verify them.
 If we put error handling aside we can sketch the pallet duty